-When a glasses prescription mentions “CYL”, it is referring to the degree of correction needed to adjust your astigmatism.
+- CYL: When a glasses prescription mentions “CYL”, it is referring to the degree of correction needed to adjust your astigmatism.

-Next, your prescription will list another important statistic: Your “Axis”.
+- Axis: Next, your prescription will list another important statistic: Your “Axis”.
 The axis refers to how misaligned the imperfections in your cornea are, in geometric degrees.

-Even if you have an astigmatism, you may also be in need of slight adjustments for near or far sightedness!
+- SPH: Even if you have an astigmatism, you may also be in need of slight adjustments for near or far sightedness!
 When a glasses prescription mentions “SPH”, it is referring to the degree of correction needed to adjust your near or far sightedness.

 Symmetry, in Translucent

-Myths About Astigmatism Correction Prescription Glasses
+Myths about Astigmatism Glasses

 When it comes to the value and efficiency of astigmatism correction prescription glasses, you’re bound to encounter some myths.
 Here’s just a few of the many misconceptions we frequently hear people talk about.
 Get ready to bust some myths!